Environment Environmental Steward 1700 Hr

 Individual sites will be posted on the MCC website as they are recruited.
 Applicants will be sent guidance through the process.
 All corners of Maine have been sites in the past, and exciting new opportunities present themselves each year.
 Training and orientation typically occur near the MCC office, 54 Independence Drive, Augusta, ME.

-• Participate in MCC and AmeriCorps orientations, trainings, events, and conferences
+• Participate in MCC and AmeriCorps orientations, training, events, and conferences

 • Assist with pre-approved and allowable fundraising activities